oroinc/documentation/user_guide/channel_guide.rst

   if a channel is being configured for future use or if it is out of date."
   "**Name**", "The name that will be used to refer to the channel in the system.
 It is recommended to keep the name meaningful."

+  .. _user-guide-channel-guide-type:

   "**Channel Type**", "A drop-down which allows you to choose the channel type which is the most suitable for the channel created.

   Channel types define a specific set of rules and settings that apply to the channel.

-  Extending OroCRM with new channel types for specific needs is a proven practice, and the following channel types are available out of the box in the current version of the platform:
+  The following channel types are available out of the box in the current version of the platform:

-  - *B2B*: dedicated for managing B2B customer relations
+  - *B2B*: dedicated for managing B2B customer relations.
+Described in more details in the :ref:`B2B Channel guide <user-guide-b2b-channel>`

-  - *Magento*: designed for :term:`Magento` stores
+  - *Magento*: designed for :term:`Magento` stores.
+Described in more details in the :ref:`Magento Channel guide <user-guide-b2b-channel>`

   - *Custom*: any other channels, subject to specific business needs"